 Many non-executive directors simultaneously hold a variety of board-related roles as non-executive directors, trustees, governors and board advisors.
 We spoke to Charlotte Morgan about the variance and similarities, and her advice when considering roles.

-Her executive career was in financial services, most recently in global groups ED&F Man and Standard Chartered.
+Charlotte is a portfolio non-executive director.
+She serves on the board of commecial organisations, is an audit committee chair and also holds a few trustee positions.
+Charlotte’s executive career was in financial services, most recently in global groups ED&F Man and Standard Chartered.
 She is qualified as both a Chartered Accountant and Corporate Treasurer, and plays an active role in the Association of Corporate Treasurers, other professional bodies, and City networks.
-You can find out more about Charlotte through her LinkedIn profile: https://uk.linkedin.com/in/charlotte-morgan-107a764
+Charlotte Morgan is one of the co-authors of the NEDonBoard guide “What to Expect of the NED role”.

 How do your independent roles vary, being a company non-executive director, a charity trustee, as well as a school governor?

 The activities of my companies are very different, and I enjoy that variety.
-The roles involve a range of different stakeholders: customers, regulators and shareholders at Ford Credit Europe; beneficiaries and donors in the charities; and students and teachers at the school, plus the wider leadership of the group of schools it belongs to.
+The roles involve a range of different stakeholders: customers, regulators and shareholders at the financial institution on which board I serve; beneficiaries and donors in the charities; and students and teachers at the school, plus the wider leadership of the group of schools it belongs to.
 The organisations have different objectives, but there are links between them.
-Ford Credit Europe is a regulated bank, so there is a lot of complex technical regulation to stay abreast of, and my work with the policy committee of the Association of Corporate Treasurers provides useful background for this.
+The financial institution on which board I sit is a regulated bank, so there is a lot of complex technical regulation to stay abreast of, and my work with the policy committee of the Association of Corporate Treasurers provides useful background for this.
 In the charities we also have regulation, but another major part of the role is motivating people, including volunteers, and fundraising.
 This creates varied challenge, lots to learn, and no time for complacency!
 It’s everything I hoped for when I embarked on a portfolio career, and I’m very lucky to have found this fantastic mix of roles.

 How do these different roles complement each other?